Public Performance: Recital Information & Procedures

 How to Receive Attendance Credit

 Programs must be signed by the designated signer (faculty or graduate student) and by the student, in the presence of said signer.
+You will be emailed weekly with the signer for each performance; graduate students are the primary signers.

 DO NOT approach the signer during the recital to request a program.
 She or he is there to enjoy the concert and will not appreciate interruptions.